On blow-up trees for the harmonic map heat flow from $B^2$ to $S^2$: Energy Concentration and Bubbles

 where $\chi_{(1/4,2)} \in C^{\infty}_c(\mathbb R;[0,1])$ is a smooth cut-off which is $1$ on $(1/2,1)$ and zero on $(1/4,2)^c$.
 We can then apply Theorem \ref{thm:taylor local existence} and Theorem \ref{thm:resgularty solution nonlinear pb} to deduce that $\tilde{h} \in C^{\infty}((T/2,+\infty),\overline{C})$ must be global.
 In particular, $h$ extends as a function $h \in C^{\infty}((T/2,T] \times [0,1])$. \end{proof}

 An argument similar to Theorem \ref{thm:smoothness around all but finitely many points} allows to extract all the bubbles at the same time, leading to the following well-known bubble decomposition of blowing-up solutions along an appropriate time sequence.
 One should note that the decomposition holds only in the energy space and not uniformly.
+The harmonic maps appearing in the decomposition are called \textit{bubbles} of energy, as they account for all the energy that $v(t)$ loses at the blow-up time (see (\ref{pythagorean decomposition of energy})).

 \begin{theorem}[Bubble decomposition along a sequence of times] Let $v(x,t) \in C^{2}(B^2 \times (0,T), S^2)$ be a finite-energy solution to

 with $T < +\infty$.

 Around any singular points $(x_s,T)$, $x_s \in B^2$, there exists a sequence $T_n \to T^-$, there exists finitely many smooth non-constant harmonic maps $\{\omega_1, ..., \omega_p\}$ from $\mathbb R^2 \cup \{\infty\} \simeq S^2$ to $S^2$, there exists sequences $(x_n^{(i)})_{n \geq 0}$, $i \in \{1,...,p\}$, all converging to $x_s$, there exists positive sequences $(R_n^{(i)})_{n \geq 0}$, $i \in \{1,...,p\}$, all converging to zero, satisfying for all $i \neq j$,